 We offer a secure, comfortable and non-judgemental environment and strive to provide a positive experience for patients from pre-admission to discharge.
-All staff are trained in motivational interviewing to assist in exploring and strengthening our patients motivation and commitment to change.
+Staff are trained in motivational interviewing to assist in exploring and strengthening our patients motivation and commitment to change.

 The inpatient unit insists on abstinence throughout the program.
-However, we have a realistic approach to ongoing treatment.
-We make the assumption that our patients are always trying their best to change their behavior.
+We make the assumption that our patients are always trying their best to change their behaviour.

 The benefits of a Private Hospital include individual and tailored care for your specialised needs in the context of your recovery from addiction a day at a time.
 As a Private Hospital, Private Health Insurance will cover the majority of our patients fees.
 Excess and gap costs may be applicable and will vary depending on the level of cover.
 Our staff will provide information on any applicable fees prior to admission.
 We have contracts with most funds and claim directly from them.

 The admission process is simple either by your GP or consultant referral.